 - 3 TfNSW review the reported patronage of bus services to determine whether the size of the bus allocated to routes is appropriate.
-This review should occur when: - A bus operator seeks to replace a new bus under its existing contract. - Bus utilisation over a six-month period is less than 10%.
-In this instance, TfNSW should require operators to demonstrate why they need to maintain the current bus size. - 4 When a bus operator seeks to purchase a more expensive bus from the procurement panel, TfNSW require the operator to demonstrate that the benefits exceed the costs over the life of the bus. - 5 TfNSW consider extending the maximum service life of buses under the contracts to better match the duty, distance travelled and useful life of buses in rural and regional areas.
+This review should occur when: - A bus operator seeks to replace a bus under its existing contract. - For Large and Medium operators, bus utilisation over a six-month period is less than 10% and TfNSW should require operators to demonstrate why they need to maintain the current bus size. - For Small and Very Small operators, bus utilisation over a 12-month period is less than 10% and TfNSW should require operators to demonstrate why they need to maintain the current bus size.